-This “real” approach to electronic music was called “East Coast,” because the machine on the cover was invented by Robert Moog in New York state.
+When machines of this kind were first invented, there were two very different attitudes about their use.
+One school of thought was that we had a new instrument that would open up new frontiers for music as we had always known it.
+This “real” approach to electronic music was called “East Coast,” because the machine on the cover above was invented by Robert Moog in New York state.
 Across the country, at about the same time, 1965 or so, Don Buchla wanted to make a synthesizer that redefined music altogether… bloopy beepy sounds allowed.
 This “West Coast” music was championed by such fellows as Morton Subotnick on his “Silver Apples of the Moon.”
 The Moog and the Buchla synthesizers were “modular,” meaning that users could buy modules according to their needs.
 Some modules generated sounds, others modified sounds, still others generated voltages used to control pitches and durations.
 They were “voltage controlled.”

 But, the Moogs and the Buchlas were not compatible.
 They used differing standards for their control voltages.
 The Buchla synthesizers didn’t even have traditional keyboard controllers.

 And in 1960’s money, these things were expensive!
 Due to the high cost, $10,000 to $50,000 for a completed system, very few private individuals owned one.
 The main customers at the time were universities, recording studios and a few musical groups.

 In time, more inventors created new synthesizer designs and new types of modules, and an industry was born.